 Remember that your yoga website design, social media, blogging, and certainly advertising is not really about your studio.
 They’re about the needs of your prospective students.
 Marketing content that fails to empathize usually does a poor job of online lead-generation.

-Understand that advertising and marketing are not the same thing.
+Understand that advertising and marketing are not the same things.
 The difference connects to empathy, target, and timing.

 Consider the experienced yoga student looking for a new studio.
 This person probably has a fairly short sales cycle.
 They’ll check out a few yoga studio websites, get a feeling what’s a fit, then schedule a class.